imvu/cordova-plugin-app-version/README.md

 # Cordova AppVersion plugin

-# This is an IMVU Fork of the Cordova AppVersion plugin
+## This is an IMVU Fork of the Cordova AppVersion plugin in GitHub at https://github.com/whiteoctober/cordova-plugin-app-version

 Reads the version of your app from the target build settings.